toshisam/vufind/sbDocumentation/national_licence.md

-## Setting up the National Licence
+###  Setting up the National Licence
 - Update the db by executing the script located in `/home/nicolas/PhpstormProjects/swissbib/source/sbDocumentation/vf3sb_mysql_migrate_swiss_national_licences.sql`
 - Complete the missing information in the configuration according with the production options (file `module/Swissbib/config/module.config.php on section` on  section `swisbib.national_licence`)

-## Cron job
+- Run `cli/cssBuilder.sh` for compile the css style

+### Console commands (called by cron job)
-It is possible to run the following command via a cron job:
+It is possible to run the following commands via a cron job.
+##### Before run the script
+- Run `cli/createClassMapFiles.sh` to create the classmap files used by the console command
+- Remove the `cli` caches by running  `rm -rf local/cache/cli/`.
+Be careful to be in the root path before run this command.

-Export of the National Licence users.
-Please make sure you have correctly setup the SMTP server (`module/Swissbib/config/module.config.php on section` on `swisbib.national_licence.smtp_options`) to support the TLS encryption.
+##### Export of the National Licence users
+Please make sure you have correctly setup the SMTP server config.
+(`module/Swissbib/config/module.config.php on section` on `swisbib.national_licence.smtp_options`) to support the TLS encryption.
 ```bash
 sudo cli/send-national-licence-user-export.sh
 ```

-Maintenence task:
+##### Maintenence task
 ```bash
 sudo cli/update-national-licence-user-info.sh
 ```